brentschroeter/parallel/README.md

 Parallel
 ========

-Parallel task processing using Python and ZeroMQ.
+The Parallel project allows for easy parallel processing on networked clients and on multi-core machines.

 Overview
 -------------